SchmalebLoo/mowpics/README.txt

 # Mowpics

-This repository is for a Pinterest-like platform designed to identify and remove AI-generated photos through community voting and automated analysis tools.
+This repository is for a photo-sharing platform that identifies and removes AI-generated photos through community voting and automated analysis tools.

 # Features Overview